ownlytics/mcptix/test-coverage-plan.md

 The MCP components represent a critical part of the application.
 We've made progress with tools.ts, but several files still need test coverage:

-### 1.1. src/mcp/index.ts
+### 1.1. src/mcp/index.ts (✅ 100% Line Coverage)

 This file contains the standalone MCP server initialization logic.

-**Testing Strategy:**

-- Mock the DatabaseService, TicketQueries, and McpTixServer
+**Implementation Status: COMPLETED**

+A comprehensive test suite has been implemented for this file covering:

-- Test the configuration loading logic with different environment variables and file structures
+- Database path resolution strategy with different environment variables and file structures
-- Test error handling for database initialization
+- Database initialization and error handling
+- MCP server creation and startup
-- Test the signal handling (SIGINT, SIGTERM) for proper shutdown
+- Signal handling (SIGINT, SIGTERM) for graceful shutdown
+- Helper functions like findFileInParents

-### 1.2. src/mcp/server.ts
+### 1.2. src/mcp/server.ts (✅ 100% Line Coverage, 100% Branch Coverage)

 This file contains the McpTixServer class that handles MCP protocol interactions.

-**Testing Strategy:**

-- Mock the MCP SDK components
+**Implementation Status: COMPLETED**

+A comprehensive test suite has been implemented for this file with 16 test cases covering:

-- Test server initialization with various configurations
+- Server initialization with proper configuration
-- Test the run() method for successful startup
+- Server startup and connection with StdioServerTransport
+- Server shutdown and cleanup
-- Test the close() method for proper shutdown
+- Error handling for both startup and shutdown
-- Test error handling scenarios
+- Handling of both Error objects and non-Error values in error scenarios
+- Server state tracking via isServerRunning
+- Proper logging of server activities

 ### 1.3. src/mcp/tools.ts (✅ 100% Line Coverage, 96.87% Branch Coverage)